nikhildohale06/SQL-Music_store_analysis-/README.md

 # SQL-Music_store_analysis-
 SQL project to analyze online music store data

-Examining the dataset with SQL and helping the store to understand its business growth by answering simple questions.
+Examined the dataset with SQL and helped the store to understand its business growth by answering simple questions.
 # Database and Tools-
 My SQL